alexander-schranz/efficient-json-streaming-with-symfony-doctrine/README.md

 ## Update 2022-09-27

 Added a [StreamedJsonRepsonse](src/Controller/StreamedJsonResponse.php) class and try to contribute this implementation to the Symfony core.

 [https://github.com/symfony/symfony/pull/47709](https://github.com/symfony/symfony/pull/47709)

+## Update 2022-10-02

+Updated some statistics with new machine and apache benchmark tests for concurrency requests.